CSC 1510 Introduction to Information Technology 4 cr.

 CSC 3320 (Formerly CS 332A) Operating Systems 4 cr.

 This course will provide a clear description of the concepts that underlie any operating system.
 Topics discussed will include process management, input/output, memory management, the file system, protection and security, concurrency, and distributed systems.
 Examples drawn from UNIX and Microsoft Windows will be used.
 Programming projects will introduce students to system level programming.
-Prerequisite: CSC 2820.
+Prerequisite: A grade of a C or better in CSC 2820.
 Four hours per week.

 CSC 3335(Formerly CS 333A) Artificial Intelligence 4 cr.

 This course explores the concept of the thinking machine, capable of its own reasoning and extending itself beyond the limits of its programming.
 Core topics focus on extending a machine’s ability to search for its own solutions through the exploration of problem spaces and the use of reasoning through propositional and first-order logic.
 Advanced topics may include game theory, expert systems, machine learning, artificial life, and natural language understanding.
 Course time is also spent on discussing the impact of the idea of the thinking machine on philosophy, ethics, and society.
-Prerequisites: CSC 2820 and MTH 1314.
+Prerequisites: A grade of a C or better in both CSC 2820 and MTH 1314.
 Four hours per week.

 CSC 3500 Human Computer Interaction 4 cr.

 This course introduces the students to user-centered design.
 Topics include: cognitive principles (perception, memory, problem solving), understanding the users of a system, designing and developing effective interfaces, ergonomics, usability testing, and usability standards.
-Prerequisite: CSC 1001, CSC 1510, CSC 1610 or permission of the instructor.
+Prerequisite: CSC 3950.
 Four hours a week.

 The course covers the analysis and design of the major elements of a digital computer.
 The specification of the interconnection of these elements to form a digital computer is also covered.
 This specification is accomplished with the aid of a special purpose register-transfer language (similar to a programming language).
 Control of the register-transfer sequence is treated from both the hardwired and microprogrammed viewpoints.
 Interrupts and I/O are treated.
 The MIPS assembly language will also be covered throughout the course.
 Prerequisite: CSC 1610, EEN 1200 with a minimum passing grade of C in both classes.
 Four hours per week.